PhotoStructure for Node

 Wait for the installations to finish, and then close the PowerShell window

-by typing exit
+by typing exit and hitting return.

-Install HEIF support (optional)
+Step 4: Install HEIF support

 npm install --global yarn npm